loney7/URL-Analyser-REST-Backend-with-python-and-django/README.md

 ### 4. Opening https sites

 During testing I realized that my code did not work for https connections.
 This was due to SSL certificate errors.
-I ended up adding some code to ignore to ignore SSL certificate errors and the system started working fine
+I ended up adding some code to ignore to ignore SSL certificate errors and the system started working fine.

+### 5. Detecting login forms

+Any kind of login form would defin